phillip-kruger/phillip-kruger.github.io/_posts/2018-08-20-microprofile_health.md

 [MicroProfile Health](https://github.com/eclipse/microprofile-health) API is a very basic API to report the state of your service, based on one or more Health Probe.
 It's very useful in scenarios where some Server or Cluster Controller need to decide if and when your instance should be restarted.

-Using MicroProfile Health API in your application is as simple as implementing one (or more) ```org.eclipse.microprofile.health.HealthCheck``` and annotate the class with ```@Health```.
+Using MicroProfile Health API in your application is as simple as implementing one (or more) ```org.eclipse.microprofile.health.HealthCheck``` and annotating the class with ```@Health```.

 The ```HealthCheck``` interface has one method you should implement, namely ```HealthCheckResponse call()```.

-So you decide, when this method is called, if your instance is healthy.
+So, you decide, when this method is called, if your instance is healthy.

 Your response (```HealthCheckResponse```) contains: